 PhD Biologist and Educator

-I am a recent PhD graduate from the Department of Biology at the University of Miami interested in the roles of symbiotic fungal networks on plant interactions and community structuring.
+I am a current postdoctoral associate at the University of Miami interested in the roles of symbiotic fungal networks on plant interactions and community structuring.

 A second "half" of my PhD focused on implementing research-based education in underprivileged communities.

-Today, as a post-doctoral associate, I focus on increasing diversity in the sciences and improving student learning in the sciences through inquiry-based teaching.
+Today, I focus on increasing diversity in the sciences and improving student learning in the sciences through research based courses.

 Miami-Dade High School students publish a paper on their work in DNA primers